Jackson-Y/learngit/readme.txt

-Learn Git
+Learn Git From www.liaoxuefeng.com

-	Git is a version control system.
+	Git is a distributed version control system.

 	Git is free software.